yakumo221/AVUR-LLM/README.md

 ## Installation

-Our framework integrates the Whisper and AV-HuBERT encoders with large language models (LLMs), supporting Automatic Speech Recognition (ASR), Visual Speech Recognition (VSR), and Audio-Visual Speech Recognition (AVSR).
+Our framework integrates the Whisper and AV-HuBERT encoder with large language models (LLMs), supporting Automatic Speech Recognition (ASR), Visual Speech Recognition (VSR), and Audio-Visual Speech Recognition (AVSR).
 The source code and environment configuration instructions will be released upon the formal acceptance of the paper.

 ## Checkpoints